open-traffic-generator/otg-examples/public-cloud/azure/ixia-c-dpdk-azure-mana/README.md

 # KENG-on-Azure-Boost-2-Agents-2-Eth-1-Vnet-1-Public-Subnet-1-Private-Subnet

+## Prerequisites
+* This lab requires the commands below to be executed from within Azure CloudShell.

 ## Description
 This deployment creates a topology with a single virtual network having a single public facing subnet and a single private subnet.